top of page

 Alliance Partner

-Certified in GuideStar India
+Certified by GuideStar India

 @ 2026 : APOWA, Registered Charity under 12A and 80G of Income Tax Dept, Govt of India.
 Registered under FCRA, Govt of India.
 Registered under CSR 1, Govt of India